brightcove/brightcove-player-sdk-ios/README.md

 Overview
 -----

-With the release of iOS 10, you now have control over the size of the forward playback buffer used by the `AVPlayer`.
+Developers have control over the size of the forward playback buffer used by the `AVPlayer`.
 This is done by setting the `preferredForwardBufferDuration` property in the `AVPlayerItem` class.

 By default, the Brightcove Native Player SDK sets the `preferredForwardBufferDuration` property in a way that optimizes overall bandwidth without sacrificing playback quality.
 This behavior can be overridden with your own values.